top of page

 DISCIPLINE IS KING

-To become the most successful person you can be, discipline is a virtue.
-Think about the person that you want to become, what would you put that person through to make them who they are and develop the desired character and physique traits?
+To become the most successful person you can be: discipline is a virtue.
+Think about the person that you want to become: what would you put that person through to make them who they are and develop the desired character and physique traits?
 A glimpse at your future self is found within your daily habits.

 Start small and practice building new habits regardless of how you feel.
-Science has shown that individuals who are resisting some sort of tempting behavior and are successful in doing so, increase the size and activity of their anterior mid-cingulate cortex (aMCC).
-The aMCC is a key brain area that integrates pain, arousal, cognitive, and motor control.
-It is involved in generating tenacity.
+Science has shown that individuals who are resisting some sort of tempting behavior and are successful in doing so: increase the size and activity of their anterior mid-cingulate cortex (aMCC).
+The aMCC is a key brain area that integrates pain, arousal, cognitive, and motor control: it is involved in generating tenacity.

 Stop seeking instant gratification as it is distracting you from your responsibilities.
-There is no point in sabotaging your future self to gratify your present self.
+There is no point in sabotaging your future self to gratify your present self!

-Ask Yourself Quality Questions
+• Ask Yourself Quality Questions

 • Why do I truly want to achieve this goal?